Home

 Nonfoliated

-medium to course
+medium to coarse

 Interlocking calcite or dolomite grains